hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 variable "machine_types" {
   type = "map"
   default = {
     "dev" = "f1-micro"
     "test" = "n1-highcpu-32"
     "prod" = "n1-highcpu-32"
   }
 }
 ```

-Like lists, a variable can have a map type assigned explicitly, or it can be implicitly declared as a map by specifying a default value that is a map.
+As with lists, a variable can have a map type assigned explicitly, or it can be
+implicitly declared as a map by specifying a default value that is a map.

 Now, update your `vm_instance` in `main.tf` as follows: